Tips for Powersports Vehicle Dune-Riding Prep

 If you’re an experienced dune rider, you know how much harder you have to work to ride on the sand.
 That means your engine has to work harder too.
-An oil change is good practice before a demanding trip to the dunes.
-While you're attempting to roost your friends and family around you, the rotations per minute (RPM) on your machine are running higher than normal, resulting in much higher engine temperatures.
+Doing an oil change is good practice before a demanding trip to the dunes.
+While you're attempting to roost your friends, the rotations per minute (RPM) on your machine are running higher than normal, resulting in much higher engine temperatures.

-Giving your dirt bike or ATV proper lubrication will help it perform for you without failure.
-The same can be said for your gearbox.
+Giving your dirt bike or ATV proper lubrication helps it perform for you without failure.
+The same can be said for the gearbox.
 These metal pieces that keep your engine and transmission running require a little bit of care in exchange for a whole lot of hard work, so you can have fun shredding up the sand as they turn and burn!

 Sand is just like the food you give a small child: it gets everywhere!
-No matter how rugged your bike or quad is, you will find sand in places that you never thought possible.
+No matter how rugged your bike or quad is, you'll find sand in places you never thought possible.

+Sand is one of the most abrasive substances your machine will come across in its lifetime.
+It grinds through raw metal like you wouldn’t believe!
+Using a chain lube can keep that sand from blasting your chain and can reduce wear-and-tear on parts.
 Aluminum is light, but steel stands the test of time.
-As the sand quickly blasts your sprocket time and again, you want to have confidence in its ability to last.
+As the sand blasts the sprockets time and again, you want to have confidence in their ability to last.
 By swapping out your current sprocket with a steel replacement, the drivetrain on your dirt bike or ATV will last much longer.

 Whether it's beaches or the desert, riding in the sand is grueling on your machine.
 With some preventative maintenance, your dirt bike or ATV can be outfitted to run smoothly over the dunes, and save you time and money for your next trip.
 Happy shredding!